-- Inspect brake pads, shoes, rotors, drums, hoses and park brake. - Inspect engine cooling system protection and hoses. - Inspect exhaust system. - Inspect engine air cleaner if using in dusty or off-road conditions. - Lube the front drive shaft fitting (2500/3500 (4x4) models only).
+- Rotate the tires.
+Rotate at the first sign of irregular wear, even if it occurs before the oil indicator system turns on. - Inspect battery and clean and tighten terminals as required. - Inspect automatic transmission fluid if equipped with dipstick. - Inspect brake pads, shoes, rotors, drums, hoses and park brake. - Inspect engine cooling system protection and hoses. - Inspect exhaust system. - Inspect engine air cleaner if using in dusty or off-road conditions. - Lube the front drive shaft fitting.